WTL04/Tic-Tac-Toe/README.md

 New:
-- Implemented class structure
-- Implemented Win, Lose, Draw screen
+- Implemented color on 'X' and 'O'
-- Finished TwoPlayer mode

 Planned Next:
-- Implement color on 'X' and 'O'
-- Implement Computer player
+- Implement Player vs Computer